Check out our ASU Insect Instagram Account.

 Access the NEON Biorepository Data Portal

-In 2011 Nico Franz was appointed as the new curator, and in the subsequent year Sangmi Lee was hired as the collection manager.
+The collection experienced limited activity between 1990 and 2010.
+In 2011, Dr. Nico Franz was appointed as the new curator, and in the subsequent year Dr. Sangmi Lee was hired as the collection manager.
 The official collection code was changed to ASUHIC.
 With new personnel and resources, the collection has been fully reactivated with a diverse program in research, teaching, and outreach to the public.

 Utilize the links below for further information.